Gynecomastia (Male Breast Reduction) – San Diego

 There is a solution to this!

 The appearance of male breasts can be treated by surgical male breast reduction and liposuction techniques, which help address both the overgrowth of breast gland tissue and fatty replacement in the breast.
 Sometimes liposuction (usually using Vaser ultrasound technique) alone can improve the gynecomastia in milder cases.
 Other patients need a combination of direct removal of the more fibrous breast gland tissue combined with liposuction for the fat tissues, in order to have a smoother result.

 View real patient before & after results in our photo gallery.

-Before considering you a candidate for gynecomastia surgery, Dr. Sayed will perform a detailed medical history and physical exam to try to identify if there is a medical cause of the gynecomastia, which may require further workup or nonsurgical treatment of the underlying condition.
-While in general, gynecomastia can result from changes in the balance between testosterone and estrogens, there are some common causes of gynecomastia we like to rule out before performing surgery.
+Before considering you a candidate for surgery, Dr. Sayed will perform a detailed medical history and physical exam to try to identify if there is a medical cause of the condition, which may require further workup or nonsurgical treatment of the underlying condition.
+While in general, gynecomastia can result from changes in the balance between testosterone and estrogens, there are some common causes we like to rule out before performing surgery.
 These include: